Nino Benvenuti: Professional boxing career

-The most curious defense of Benvenuti's active reign, took place on 4 October 1969, when he retained the world middleweight title with a seven-round disqualification win over American Fraser Scott at the Stadio S. Paolo in Naples.
+The most curious defence of Benvenuti's active reign, took place on 4 October 1969, when he retained the world middleweight title with a seven-round disqualification win over American Fraser Scott at the Stadio S. Paolo in Naples.
 From the first round, Scott was warned repeatedly, and with increasing intensity from the referee, about attempted butting.
 Scott, a young fighter unschooled in the European insistence on what his trainer referred to as "that...Olympic stand-up style", knowing only the battle plan he went in with and speaking no Italian, did not understand the warnings at first, then was unable to alter his approach; to the American, he was merely "ducking" Benvenuti's shots.
 The bout was foul-filled even without this added controversy; Scott would later accuse Benvenuti of having tried to thumb him, and during the sixth round, the fighters' legs became entangled as they wrestled, causing both to crash to the canvas.
 Round seven saw the stoppage, the referee asserting "attempted butting", Fraser Scott and corner forever insisting he had "ducked".

-On 22 November 1969, he beat former world welterweight champion Luis Rodriguez by knockout in 11 rounds to, once again, retain his world middleweight title.
+On 22 November 1969, Benvenuti beat former world welterweight champion Luis Rodriguez by knockout in 11 rounds and once again retained his world middleweight title.

 On 13 March 1970, in a non-title bout, Benvenuti was knocked out in the eighth round by unknown American Tom Bethea in Australia.
 The upset defeat caused Bethea to earn a world title shot at Benvenuti's title.
 Benvenuti avenged the defeat when the two met again in Umag with an eighth-round knockout.

-On 7 November 1970 Benvenuti lost his title in Rome after being knocked out in round twelve by rising star Carlos Monzón.
+On 7 November 1970, Benvenuti lost his title in Rome after being knocked out in round twelve by rising star Carlos Monzón.

 In 1971, after losing a ten-round decision to José Chirino, a fighter he had picked due to his fighting style's similarities with Monzón, Benvenuti got a rematch with Monzón for the world middleweight title in Monte Carlo on 8 May 1971.
-Monzón won again in round three when Benvenuti‘s corner threw in the towel.
+Monzón won again in round three when Benvenuti's corner threw in the towel.
 Realizing that he no longer had the stamina to compete with champions of a new generation like Monzón, Benvenuti announced his retirement.

 Benvenuti had a record of 82 wins, 7 losses and 1 draw (tie) in 90 professional boxing bouts, with 35 wins by knockout.
-In 1992 he was inducted into the International Boxing Hall of Fame.
+In 1992, he was inducted into the International Boxing Hall of Fame.

 Post-boxing

-After retiring from boxing Benvenuti became a successful businessman, TV pundit and city counselor for sport in Trieste.
+After retiring from boxing Benvenuti became a successful businessman, TV pundit, and city counsellor for sport in Trieste.
 He opened a high-class restaurant and maintained a strong friendship with his former rivals Monzón and Griffith.
-In 1980 Benvenuti asked Griffith to be the godfather of one of his sons, and later helped him financially when Griffith was in trouble.
+In 1980, Benvenuti asked Griffith to be the godfather of one of his sons and later helped him financially when Griffith was in trouble.
 Monzón was a guest at Benvenuti's television show several times, and, when he was accused of murdering his wife in 1988, Benvenuti became one of his most loyal supporters, visiting him in jail in Argentina.
-Benvenuti was a pallbearer at Monzón’s funeral in 1995.
+Benvenuti was a pallbearer at Monzón's funeral in 1995.